dmd-program/dmd-100/topics/narrative_structure.md

 4. falling action
 5. dénouement/resolution

-This five act structure works well when describing Greek and Shakespearean plays. ~~Contemporary film narratives include these components, but apply them liberally throughout narrative.~~
+This five act structure works well when describing Greek and Shakespearean plays.
 Almost all Hollywood films, Shakespearean plays, and Greek and Roman Mythologies align with the the following linear structures:

 - Three Act Structure
 - Five Act Structure